One Day Trip To The Snow Monkey Park From Tokyo | Guidable - Your Guide to Life in Japan

 Once you have arrived at Nagano station, you’re already over halfway there!

-From here, there are two main options for reaching the park; the first via train and the second using an express bus.
+From here, there are two main options for reaching the park: the first by train and the second by express bus.

 The good thing about getting the train is that you have more flexibility in coming and going, as local trains and buses are more frequent than express buses.
 It’s also a great chance to explore Shibu Onsen town, which is full of local onsen and traditional Japanese buildings; it’s the perfect place to relax in a hot bath away from the cold or even as the backdrop for some photos!

 The express bus is the better option for those who don’t want to change multiple times.
-If you go via express bus, all you need to do is get the bus from the East Exit of Nagano station (pay at the bus stop), which takes you directly to Kanyabashi bus stop, and from there, you will need to walk for 40 minutes to the park.
+If you go via express bus, all you need to do is take the bus from the East Exit of Nagano station (pay at the bus stop).
+It takes you directly to the Kanyabashi bus stop, and from there you will need to walk for 40 minutes to the park.

 (We decided to get the express bus on the way to the park and the train on the way back, which meant no fuss on the way there and a chance to explore Shibu Onsen town on the way back!)

-If you are in Nagano for more than a day, I recommend getting the Nagano 2 Day-pass for 3,500 yen, which includes unlimited use of the Nagaden bus, train and express bus between Nagano Station and the Snow Monkey Park, as well as entry into the park itself.
+If you are in Nagano for more than a day, I recommend getting the Nagano 2-Day Pass for 3,500 yen, which includes unlimited use of the Nagaden bus, train, and express bus between Nagano Station and the Snow Monkey Park, as well as entry to the park itself.

 However, the pass can only be bought and used during a few specific months of the year, so make sure to check in advance!